popular Speaking Topics Include:

 Hi, I’m afroDJiak!

 My mom calls me Jamica (Juh-mee-kah).
 I’m an engineer, curator and storyteller living and working in The Bay Area of California.
+In fact, I'm a bunch of things.

 I like making products, tools and art across digital and physical spaces.
 I use turntables and microcontrollers as platforms for connecting threads about our lives.
 That's right, music and technology to tell stories.